Originally published December 22, 2020

 Vaccine recipients must be provided with emergency use authorization fact sheets about the vaccine and vaccination cards identifying the brand of vaccine administered and the date of their second vaccination (if applicable).

-Providers must administer the vaccine in accordance with the CDC and Advisory Committee on Immunization Practices requirements, and they must meet storage and recordkeeping requirements, including recording the administration of the vaccine to patients in their own systems within 24 hours and to public health data systems within 72 hours.
+Providers must administer the vaccine in accordance with the CDC and Advisory Committee on Immunization Practices requirements, and they must meet storage and State-mandated recordkeeping requirements , which for California includes recording the administration of the vaccine to patients in their own systems within 24 hours and to public health data systems within 24 hours.